Peru calls for consultations with the ambassadors of Mexico, Argentina, Colombia and Bolivia | international

 The Peruvian political crisis It spreads all over the region.
 Peru’s Foreign Ministry on Thursday invited the ambassadors of Mexico, Argentina, Colombia and Bolivia to consultations to protest their support for former President Pedro Castillo, who has been detained for a week over the coup attempt.
 Dina Boloart’s new government accuses the leaders of the four countries of meddling in Peru’s “internal affairs” by joining forces with the former president.
 A movement from the leftist axis in Latin America that the Chilean president has distanced himself from.

 Castillo was lonely during his tenure, detached from that recent union of nations with which he never fit.
-Gustavo Pietro, determined to lend him a helping hand, was the only chief to visit Peru in the year and a half of the weary country teacher’s government.
+Determined to lend him a helping hand, Gustavo Pietro was the only president to visit Peru in the year and a half of the weary country teacher’s government.
 Now that he’s in jail, he has more outside support than ever.

 Petro and Mexican President Andrés Manuel López Obrador have led the defense of Castillo, who they see as a victim of the Peruvian political system.
 Three days ago, in a statement with Argentina and Bolivia, the four countries They asked the Peruvian authorities to respect to install Castillo.
 “Since the day he was elected, he has been the victim of undemocratic harassment, in violation of Article 23 of the American Convention on Human Rights,” the text reads.